- 1-1/2 pounds uncooked fettuccine

 - Cook fettuccine according to package directions.
 Meanwhile, in a Dutch oven, cook the sausage, onions and green pepper over medium heat until meat is no longer pink; drain.
 Add the tomatoes, mushrooms and Italian seasoning.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 5 minutes.

 - In a small bowl, whisk soup and broth; spread over casseroles.
-Sprinkle with Parmesan cheese and remaining mozzarella cheese.
+Sprinkle with Parmesan and remaining mozzarella.

 - Cover and freeze one casserole for up to 3 months.
 Cover and bake the remaining casserole at 350° for 20 minutes.
 Uncover; bake 5-10 minutes longer or until bubbly and cheese is melted.
 Let stand for 10 minutes before serving.